ruiboma/warlock/README.md

     /*
-	used, free := pool.Getstat() // Can view usage and free quantities cfg.OverflowCap = true  This configuration may cause the existing link to exceed the total number set.If it overflows for a long time you need to consider increasing the value of cap. defer pool.ClearPool()  // Close all existing links with the pool before exiting the program defer close()  // It is recommended to use this, or use  <pool.Close(conn)> func */
+	used, free := pool.Getstat() // Can view usage and free quantities cfg.OverflowCap = true  This configuration may cause the existing link to exceed the total number set.
+	If it overflows for a long time you need to consider increasing the value of cap. defer pool.ClearPool()  // Close all existing links with the pool before exiting the program defer close()  // It is recommended to use this, or use  <pool.Close(conn)> func */